ldim99/MedicalRecords/README.md

 Doctor Services:

 - browse patients information and medical history
-- update patients information and medical history
+- create and update patients information and medical history

 Reporting Service:

 - generates patient health summary with historical metrics - BMI, blood pressure, heart rate for a given range of dates
 - list historical visits with corresponding metrics

-An implicit level of doctor/patient isolaton is guranteed when patients and doctors will only be able to browse and edit information that is relevant to them
+Permission checks are getting enforced in every service invocation which guarantees that patients and doctors will only be able to view and edit relevant information.

 ### System Design:

       Web/Mobile Client -> Load Balancer -> Web Server (Front End UI) -> HTTP REST API -> Microservice Registry -> Microservices -> Cache -> Backing Store
                                                                 \                                                    /
-                                                                 \ _____________ This implementation _____________ /
+                                                                 \ ____    Covered in this implementation _________ /

-Doctors and patients are using mobile app/web browser to establish secure (SSL) HTTP connection with a Web Server which authenticates clients and generates front end representation.
-A load balancer such as NGINX or HAProxy handles client requests for routing to the pool of HTTP Web servers and also for rate limiting/DDOS prevention
+Doctors and patients are using mobile app/web browser to establish secure (SSL) HTTP connection with a Web Server which authenticates clients and generates portal's front end.
+A load balancer such as NGINX or HAProxy handles client requests and routes them to a pool of HTTP Web servers and also for rate limiting/DDOS prevention

 Once logged-in patients should be able to browse and update their personal information while doctors sholud be able to browse their patients personal information as well as being able to create and update their records and history of visits

-All service invocations performed via REST API and handled by reverse proxy such as NGINX with a pool of HTTP REST endpoints.
-In order to separate client-facing REST API from service implementation an API-gateway serves as registry and invocation router for all external and inter-service calls.
+External service invocations performed via REST API and handled by reverse proxy such as NGINX with a pool of HTTP REST endpoints.
+In order to separate client-facing REST API from service implementation an API-gateway serves as registry and invocation router for external and inter-service calls.
 API gateway also serves as security enforcement, load balancing and rate limiting mechanism.
-Services get registered and resolved via service registry which should support service health checks and de-registration via heartbeating mechanism
+Services get registered and resolved via service registry which should perform registration and service health checks via heartbeating mechanism

-Depending on the number of clients system can be distributed geographically with closest datacenters handling traffic for a given region
+Depending on the number of clients system can be distributed geographically with closest datacenters handling traffic for a given region.

 An object cache such as Radis or Memcached can be used to for state sharing between various sevices.
 An asynchronous persistence to a backing NoSQL store such as Cassandra or MongoDB.
 A SQL database such as Postgres or SQL Server can